dikhan/terraform-provider-openapi/docs/how_to.md

 Extension Name | Type | Description
 ---|:---:|---
 [x-terraform-exclude-resource](#xTerraformExcludeResource) | bool | Only available in resource root's POST operation.
 Defines whether a given terraform compliant resource should be exposed to the OpenAPI Terraform provider or ignored.
+[x-terraform-resource-timeout](#xTerraformResourceTimeout) | string | Only available in operation level.
+Defines the timeout for a given operation.
+This value overrides the default timeout operation value which is 10 minutes.
 [x-terraform-header](#xTerraformHeader) | string | Only available in operation level parameters at the moment.
 Defines that he given header should be passed as part of the request.
 [x-terraform-resource-name](#xTerraformResourceName) | string | Only available in resource root's POST operation.
 Defines the name that will be used for the resource in the Terraform configuration.
 If the extension is not preset, default value will be the name of the resource in the path.
 For instance, a path such as /v1/users will translate into a terraform resource name users_v1